SebastianBerc/Repositories/README.md

 $repository->delete(1);
 ```

-Find a model (only first result) by its primary key:
+find a model (only first result) by its primary key:

 ```
 // Definition: